-Research methodology

-This study builds on our 2024 research, combining the latest qualitative and quantitative, primary and secondary research to produce unique insights into the market abuse landscape.
-This year's research has been further enhanced by the inclusion of electronic communications enforcement actions, which are retrospectively analysed for the entire period in-scope (2019-2024).
+Research methodology This study builds on our 2024 research, combining the latest qualitative and quantitative, primary and secondary research to produce unique insights into the market abuse landscape.
+This year's research has been further enhanced by the inclusion of electronic communications enforcement actions, which are retrospectively analyzed for the entire period in-scope (2019-2024).

-Financial services executives surveyed across five different industries
+300+ Financial services executives surveyed across five different industries

-5 years

-Of enforcement data collected and analysed from Q1 2019 - Q4 2024
+5 years Of enforcement data collected and analysed from Q1 2019 - Q4 2024

-8 jurisdictions

-Analysed across three major financial markets: North America, Europe and APAC
+8 jurisdictions Analysed across three major financial markets: North America, Europe and APAC

-5 typologies

-To better understand the nature of abusive trading and process failures taking place
+5 typologies To better understand the nature of abusive trading and process failures taking place

-Detailed analysis

-Of regulatory enforcement actions, consultation papers, policy speeches and more from all major financial regulators
+Detailed analysis Of regulatory enforcement actions, consultation papers, policy speeches and more from all major financial regulators

-10 expert interviews

-With surveillance experts, traders, eflow's team and independent subject matter experts
+10 expert interviews With surveillance experts, traders, eflow's team and independent subject matter experts

-5 predictions

-Based on our research as to how the regulatory landscape will evolve
+5 predictions Based on our research as to how the regulatory landscape will evolve

-A detailed analysis of all regulatory enforcements in the past calendar year eComms Recordkeeping
+2024 A detailed analysis of all regulatory enforcements in the past calendar year

-Definitions

-The research has focused on five enforcement categories, defined below:

-Any failure to record, monitor or analyse electronic communications (e.g. emails, instant messages, voice recordings, and other digital communications) to detect, prevent, and respond to potential regulatory breaches or misconduct.
+Definitions The research has focused on five enforcement categories, defined below: eComms Recordkeeping Any failure to record, monitor or analyze electronic communications (e.g. emails, instant messages, voice recordings, and other digital communications) to detect, prevent, and respond to potential regulatory breaches or misconduct.
+Market Manipulation The deliberate attempt to alter the free and fair operation of a market to create false/misleading appearances with respect to the price of an asset.

-Market Manipulation

-The deliberate attempt to alter the free and fair operation of a market to create false/misleading appearances with respect to the price of an asset.
 Includes (1) selling or buying at the close of market with the purpose of misleading those who will act on closing prices, (2) Wash trading; selling the same financial instrument to create a false impression of market activity, (3) Spoofing and (4) Electronic Trading: Using electronic trading systems to enter orders at higher prices than the previous bid, or lower than the previous offer, and then removing them before they are actioned, with the purpose of giving the impression of greater demand or supply than there actually is.

-Trade Surveillance Systems and Controls

-Deficiencies in data, systems and controls required to monitor trading activities and ensure compliance with regulatory requirements, including data governance.
+Trade Surveillance Systems and Controls Deficiencies in data, systems and controls required to monitor trading activities and ensure compliance with regulatory requirements, including data governance.
 It involves the use of technology and processes to detect and investigate potential breaches, such as market manipulation, insider trading, and other forms of misconduct.

-Short Selling Violations

-Any transaction that breaches regulations regarding short selling, such as SSR and MAS' Guidelines on the Regulation of Short Selling, which cover issues including naked short selling (the sale of securities that are not owned/borrowed) or settlement failures.

-Insider Trading

-The possession and use of confidential, non-public information, providing an unfair advantage when trading financial instruments.
-Includes (1) Front running / pre-positioning - transactions made for an individuals benefit in advance of an order, taking advantage of the knowledge of the upcoming order, (2) Takeover offers - using inside information from a proposed bid, knowing the implications on shares and (3) Acting for an offer - using the knowledge gained as a result of acting on behalf of an offeror for your own benefit.
+Short Selling Violations Any transaction that breaches regulations regarding short selling, such as SSR and MAS' Guidelines on the Regulation of Short Selling, which cover issues including naked short selling (the sale of securities that are not owned/borrowed) or settlement failures.
+Insider Trading The possession and use of confidential, non-public information, providing an unfair advantage when trading financial instruments.
+Includes (1) Front running / pre-positioning - transactions made for an individual's benefit in advance of an order, taking advantage of the knowledge of the upcoming order, (2) Takeover offers - using inside information from a proposed bid, knowing the implications on shares and (3) Acting for an offer - using the knowledge gained as a result of acting on behalf of an offer or for your own benefit.

-Quantitative overview
+The regulatory backdrop

-From Q1 2019 to Q4 2024, there were:
+From Q1 2019 to Q4 2024, U.S. enforcement figures far exceeded those by all other global regulators combined.
+During this period, there were:

+252 fines

+Issued for market abuse by U.S. regulators

+\$4.34 billion

+In total financial penalties issued

+Compared to:

-337 fines
+218 fines